The Path of the Total Solar Eclipse

-We departed San Diego, on August 11, for a trip to Idaho to see the total solar eclipse.
-Our life was busy and we knew a slow down was in order and this trip was part of the plan.
-We didn’t know how fast to travel and considered the solar eclipse as a once in a lifetime experience.
+I have seen many partial eclipses and knew that a total solar eclipse was better, but I didn’t know how much better.
+How much better — a total solar eclipse is way better.
+Our life was busy and we knew a slowdown was in order and this trip was part of the plan.
+We didn’t know how fast to travel and we considered the solar eclipse a once-in-a-lifetime experience.
 For me getting in the path of the total solar eclipse was very important.
-I had seen many partial eclipses and knew that a Total Solar Eclipse was better, I didn’t know how much better.
+If you are not in the direct path of the solar eclipse, you are only going to see a partial eclipse.

 We had driven the San Diego to Las Vegas route many times before but this was the first RV trip.
 Plus the first leg of our first trip was going to be in the middle of summer, across the Mojave Desert.
 You can’t time a total solar eclipse for good traveling weather.

 Crossing the Mohave Desert

-On trailers, self-deploying stairs are not necessary because you and extend them manually, to get in, from the outside, but on our RV you are in the inside, trying to get out.
+On trailers, self-deploying stairs are not necessary because you extend them manually, to get in, from the outside, but on our RV you are inside, trying to get out.
 It is a big step without the stairs.
 After strapping the broken stairs up with nylon belts, we continued to Las Vegas and stayed at the Oasis RV park for the night.
 The air conditioners ran straight through the night until we departed the next morning.
 Miles covered: 321, nights stayed 1

-Half Way across Nevada
+Halfway across Nevada

 Our next stop was Ely Nevada, still hot but so much cooler than Las Vegas, and here we stayed in our very first KOA.
-Driving quickly across several western states on our first trip taught us a valuable full-time lesson.
-The same lesson we learn over and over again.
+Driving quickly across several western states on our first trip taught us a valuable lesson.
+The same lesson we learned over and over again.
 Slow down, both in how fast your move, and how often you move.
 Anyway, KOA was fine but not the reason we got an RV.
 Miles covered: 253, nights stayed 1

-Then there are the parks used by long term residents for whatever reason they live in their RVs for extended times.
+Then there are the parks used by long-term residents for whatever reason they live in their RVs for extended times.
 Then there are commercial RV parks, near and sometimes inside major attractions, that are located to serve as a hub for stays near the attractions.
 The RV parks next to Disney World are these types of parks.
-Two things every RV park has in common that I have ever seen is that the spaces are tight and prices expensive.
+Two things every commercial RV park has in common that I have ever seen is that the spaces are tight and prices are expensive.

-Just up the hill from Rock Creek County Park was Idaho Concrete plant.
+Just up the hill from Rock Creek County Park was the Idaho Concrete plant.
 I am so glad they turned off the machines at about bedtime.
 Another lesson.
 Check the surrounding area.
 I had already been on the lookout for train tracks, but the concrete plant caught me off guard.

 Our Mission in Boise

-Additionally, this was the first time trees raked the top of our RV on the way to our campsite, the first time we pulled into our campsite backward after going around the one way backwards.
-The first time being hyper-conservative with our water supply.
+Additionally, this was the first time trees raked the top of our RV on the way to our campsite.
+And this was the first time we pulled into our campsite backward after going around the one-way campsite row backward.
+This was also the first time we needed to be hyper-conservative with our water supply.
 So many lessons in such a short time.
 We had so much to learn about this RV thing and our learning curve was very steep.
 Miles covered: 104, nights stayed 6